y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-1.rst

 Building
 --------
-To easy the burden on my own memory, I have added a ``Makefile`` to capture the various build options for the toolchains.
+To ease the burden on my own memory, I have added a ``Makefile`` to capture the various build options for the toolchains.
 If you have all of the build requirements already installed, building both can be as simple as:

 .. code-block:: bash

-    $ cd baremetal-riskv-renode
+    $ cd baremetal-riscv-renode
     $ make toolchains

 Running ``make toolchains`` should usually be enough to let you know what you are missing.
-I have included some hints below, check the comments as well as different platforms may have different packages.
+I have included some hints below, check the comments as well as different distros may have different packages.

 Build requirement hints
 -----------------------
 Below are my hints for which packages to install, this can be different depending on the distribution.
-I've include links to the official guides for getting unstuck.
+I've also included links to the official guides for getting unstuck.

 gcc
 ^^^